ParasJmail/React/3Adding_interactivity/Responding_To_Events/renderandcommit/README.md

             * For the initial render, React will use the appendChild() DOM API to put all the DOM nodes it has created on screen.
             * For re-renders, React will apply the minimal necessary operations (calculated while rendering!) to make the DOM match the latest rendering output.

         React only changes the DOM nodes if there’s a difference between renders.
 For example, here is a component that re-renders with different props passed from its parent every second.
-Notice how you can add some text into the <input>, updating its value, but the text doesn’t disappear when the component re-renders:
+Notice how you can add some text into the <input>, updating its value, but the text doesn’t disappear when the component re-renders: Clock.js

+        This works because during this last step, React only updates the content of <h1> with the new time.
+It sees that the <input> appears in the JSX in the same place as last time, so React doesn’t touch the <input>—or its value!

+    Epilogue: Browser paint

+        After rendering is done and React updated the DOM, the browser will repaint the screen.
+Although this process is known as “browser rendering”, we’ll refer to it as “painting” to avoid confusion throughout the docs.

+    Recap
+        Any screen update in a React app happens in three steps:
+            1. Trigger
+            2. Render
+            3. Commit

+        You can use Strict Mode to find mistakes in your components

+        React does not touch the DOM if the rendering result is the same as last time